OpenGIS/Map-First/README.md

 # Map First

-A minimal WordPress theme with an obsession for Maps.
+## A Minimal Wordpress Theme With An Obsession For Maps.

 Turn your WordPress site into a Map-First experience to showcase your Geographic data.